sajjadGG/book-python/dragon/alpha.rst

     #.
 Non-functional requirements:

         #.
+This is a simulation of development process
+        #.
+Trainer act as Product Owner with little technical knowledge
+        #.
+You are the software engineer who need to decide and live with consequences of your choices
+        #.
 Task is a narrative story telling to demonstrate OOP and good engineering practices
         #.
 Calculated last position of the game should be x=20, y=40
         #.
 You can introduce new fields, methods, functions, variables, constants, classes, objects, whatever you want